All Episodes

 It incentivizes a checkup every year, and God forbid you have a heart attack, you get in an accident, you get cancer, you're still covered.

-Because they wanted to fund the young and healthy, we're supposed to funnel their money to the old, the sick, and the dying.
+It's illegal to buy a catastrophic plan because they wanted to fund the young and healthy were supposed to funnel their money to the old, the sick, and the dying.

-Well, if we don't fix it, eventually we'll be like the National Health Services in Great Britain, and we'll be you know, well, what is your life expect?
+Well, if we don't fix it, eventually we'll be like the National Health Services in Great Britain and we'll be, you know, well, what is your life expect?

 Oh, ma'am, I'm sorry you broke your hip.